Avg: 3.8 from 4 votes

 Toprope access for the crux is made clean and easy by stick clipping the intermediate anchors from atop the boulder.
 TR access for the full route can be set up from the summit by hiking up the east side of the feature and utilizing a bolted anchor to reach the top of the route.

 This is the main fracture splitting the massive overhanging wall on the south face of Outer Space Rock, under the balanced boulder.
-When coming in from the west of Horsetooth, it won't look like much until you're under it, but from the north side approach, it's pretty obvious.
+When coming in from the north of Horsetooth, it won't look like much until you're under it, but from the south side approach, it's pretty obvious.

 In the past, the difficulty has been suggested as high as 5.13+, but this has only seen one ascent.